oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 re2c is a free and open-source lexer generator for C and C++.
-Its main goal is generating fast lexers: at least as fast as their reasonably optimized hand-coded counterparts.
-Instead of using traditional table-driven approach, re2c encodes the generated finite state automata directly in the form of conditional jumps and comparisons.
+Its main goal is generatingfast lexers: at least as fast as their reasonably optimized hand-coded counterparts.
+Instead of usingtraditional table-driven approach, re2c encodes the generated finite state automata directly in the formof conditional jumps and comparisons.

-**URL**
+**More Information**

 https://re2c.org/

 **Available Versions**::

-    1.2.1-GCCcore-8.3.0
+    1.3-GCCcore-9.3.0
     2.0.3-GCCcore-10.2.0
-    1.3-GCCcore-9.3.0
+    1.2.1-GCCcore-8.3.0
     2.1.1-GCCcore-10.3.0